 What is a Begonia Plant?

 Begonia is one of the largest genera of flowering plants with over 1900 species.
-They are pantropic plants which means they are found naturally in tropical and subtropical regions around the world, except Australia (1).
+They are pantropic plants which mean they are found naturally in tropical and subtropical regions around the world, except in Australia (1).

 Begonias are terrestrial plants.
 In the wild, they can either grow in stems, rhizomes, or in tubers.
 Begonia plants have distinct foliage.
 Their leaves are large and asymmetric with various patterns and prominent venation.